 We finance our operations and capital expenditures with internally generated cash from operations.
 As of December 31, 2015, we had cash and cash equivalents of \$0.8 million and \$9.9 million of availability on our Revolver compared to \$0.5 million of cash and cash equivalents and \$6.6 million of availability on our then existing revolving line-of-credit at December 31, 2014.
 Our liquidity and borrowing plans are established to align with our financial and strategic planning processes and ensure we have the necessary funding to meet our operating commitments, which primarily include the purchase of pumps, inventory, payroll and general expenses.
 We also take into consideration our overall capital allocation strategy which includes investment for future growth and acquisitions.
 We believe we have adequate sources of liquidity and funding available for at least the next year, however, there are a number of factors that may negatively impact our available sources of funds.
 The amount of cash generated from operations will be dependent upon factors such as the successful execution of our business plan and general economic conditions.
-Due to the restatement errors disclosed in this Second Form 10-K/A and the Company's voluntary prepayment of debt, covenant violations have occurred for our fixed charge coverage ratio in the three months ended March 31, 2016.
-We are actively seeking to have a waiver and/or amendment to our debt covenants as of the filing of this Second Form 10-K/A; however, there can be no assurance that any such waiver or amendment may be obtained.
+As of December 31, 2015, we were in compliance with all such covenants and expect to be in compliance over the next 12 months.